-All applications submitted to the Foundation for competitive funding will be reviewed by at least three members of the IFS Independent Review Council (IRC), who will anonymously present their compiled review comments to the Board for consideration and action.
+All applications submitted to the Foundation for competitive funding will be reviewed by at least three members of the IFS Independent Review Council (IRC), whose review comments will be anonymized, compiled, and presented to the Board for consideration and action.

 The Foundation Board will make funding decisions regarding grant applications on a quarterly basis.
 Applications need to be submitted 3 months in advance of a Board’s research-funding meeting for consideration then.
 Applications submitted later than these deadlines will be reviewed and acted upon by the next quarterly Board meeting.
 The Board will further reserve the right to expedite the review process for revised and resubmitted applications or applications around topics that are deemed of a time-sensitive nature.

-IRC will review the applications based on the following eight review criteria, described below by the general questions that they address.
-Each criterion will be scored on a scale of 1 to 4 (with 4 representing “effectively addressed”).
+All IRC will review the applications based on the following 10 review criteria, described below by the general questions that they address.
+Each criterion will be scored on a scale of 0 to 3 (with 4 representing “effectively addressed”).

 - Significance of Study: How will the study address questions of importance regarding the role that IFS plays in healing, fostering health, advancing well-being, achieving better interactions between individuals, promoting organizational effectiveness, etc.?
 How broad is its intended impact in terms of applications?
 What larger questions will this study generate, to be addressed in a next larger follow-up research?